seletonurb/maps-react-playground/README.md

 # maps-react-playground #

-A proof of concept for clients connecting to different maps tools and APIs.
+A React/Redux application that integrates to the main map providers.
+This is an example on how we can display map elements for different map provider from agnostic event objects that contains the corrsponding map coordinates.

 Overview:
 - A SPA with one screen containing a fixed left side navigation panel and a map
 - Use of packages that provides bindings between React and the main map libraries: Google Maps, Mapbox anf Leaflet
 - Ability to see a itinerary in a map with markers

+Future work:
-- [Not available] Ability to do operations with geofences
+- Ability to do operations with geofences
-- [Not available] Cost breakdown of each request made to different APIs
+- Cost breakdown of each request made to different APIs

 ## Setup